Refrigeration Monitoring

 Here is an overview:

-The most notable legislation with relation to refrigeration has been the regulations laid down by the Environmental Protection Agency (EPA).
+The most notable legislation in relation to refrigeration has been the regulations laid down by the Environmental Protection Agency (EPA).

 Section 608 of the EPA mandates the reduction of refrigerant emissions by prescribing methods for refrigerant handling, leak repair, and disposal.
 It also lists provisions for mandatory leak inspections at regular intervals, prompt leak repairs, and record-keeping for large air conditioning systems.